python/cpython/Doc/library/ctypes.rst

 .. function:: PYFUNCTYPE(restype, *argtypes)

-   The returned function prototype creates functions that use the Python calling convention.
+   Returns a function prototype which creates functions that use the Python calling convention.
 The function will *not* release the GIL during the call.

+These factory functions can be used as decorator factories, and as such, be applied to functions through the ``@wrapper`` syntax.

 Function prototypes created by these factory functions can be instantiated in different ways, depending on the type and number of the parameters in the call: